 Europol says illegal marketplace "DarkMarket" taken offline

-THE HAGUE, Jan 12 (Reuters) – An online marketplace called “DarkMarket” that sold illegal drugs has been taken down in an operation led by German law enforcement agencies, dark markets European police agency Europol said on Tuesday.
+THE HAGUE, dark darknet market url Jan 12 (Reuters) – An online marketplace called “DarkMarket” that sold illegal drugs has been taken down in an operation led by German law enforcement agencies, European police agency Europol said on Tuesday.

 Transactions conducted on it in cryptocurrency were worth more than 140 million euros ($170 million).